WarrenPanDDDD/Week1-Assignment/README.md

 ## License

-This project is licensed under the [ISC] License - see the LICENSE.md file for details
+This project is licensed under the [ISC] License